Skip to main content

 The names Schnorrkel and Ristretto come from the two Rust libraries that implement this scheme, the Schnorrkel library for Schnorr signatures and the Ristretto library that makes it possible to use cofactor-8 curves like Curve25519.

-Public and private keys are an important aspect of most crypto-systems and an essential component that enables blockchains like Kusama to exist.
+Public and private keys are an important aspect of most crypto-systems and an essential component that enables blockchains like Polkadot to exist.

 Account keys are keys that are meant to control funds.
 They can be either: